 Guests can enjoy spacious meeting rooms, a club lounge, and a locally inspired restaurant and bar.

-The club lounge here is quite small and currently reserved for Globalist World Of Hyatt members so it is peaceful with decent food and wine.
-The wine includes one Cava, one white and one red wine along with water and soft drinks.
-Breakfast takes place in the main restaurant which is free for World Of Hyatt Globalist members and is an excellent hot and cold buffet.
+The club lounge here is quite small and currently reserved for Globalist World Of Hyatt members, so it is peaceful with decent food and wine.
+The wine includes one Cava, one white, and one red wine, along with water and soft drinks.
+Breakfast takes place in the main restaurant, free for World Of Hyatt Globalist members and is an excellent hot and cold buffet.

 5. Hilton Madrid Airport